brodriguez8774/django-expanded-test-cases/docs/source/test_cases/base_test_case.rst

 Helper function to obtain a given User object.

-Checks if the provided value is a User object.
-If not, then a new User object is obtained, using the provided value as the `username` field.
+Treats the provided value as the `username` field.
+Returns the User object that matches.
 If no such User exists in the database yet, then a new one is first created.

+For testing purposes, also makes sure the provided password is assigned to the user, and then includes this raw value as an attribute on the returned object.

 :param password: The password to assign this user.
 On the returned User
                 object, the raw password value can be accessed via a